jmsyuen/nea/README.md

 # nea notes

 # td
-make design diagram outlining databases implement database # and calling functions implement money system implement round systems implement bot strategies including risk, difficulty etc calculation of who wins # and splitting pot in draw implement predictive calculations of next cards, and chances of success multiplied by the payout and already invested amount and remaining chips and risk level and difficulty def StartingCombination offsuit, pair etc difficulty is how smart they actually are
+make design diagram outlining databases # design stage implement database # and calling functions implement money system £50 buy in chips interval bet of 0.5, for aesthetic only can be calculated easily, 5 chips 5,2,1,50 blinds last two implement round systems

+calculation of who wins # and splitting pot in draw

+def StartingCombination
+ offsuit, pair etc

+implement bot strategies
-Different strategies for different bots chosen at random maybe 2-3 maybe for different difficulty to represent beginner to advanced knowledge of the game difficulty may be discrete levels in a scale of 1-10 starting hands probabilities risk is the probability of overriding that value for a high pot implement pygame interface with buttons
+    implement predictive calculations of next cards, and chances of success multiplied by the payout and already invested amount and remaining chips and risk level and difficulty including risk, difficulty, how smart they actually are, etc risk is the probability of overriding that value for a high pot Different strategies for different bots chosen at random maybe 2-3 for different difficulty to represent beginner to advanced knowledge of the game difficulty may be discrete levels in a scale of 1-10, ranges from easiest to hardest inclusive all including the previous difficulties starting hands probabilities

+implement pygame interface with buttons

 # other